saydigital/rocco/README.md

 # ROCCO: the Rapsodoo Original CookieCutter for Odoo
 ## A long and durable piece of software

 ROCCO is your swiss-army knife to build Docker Environments for Odoo.
 It has been designed to replicate odoo.sh projects locally by just providing a valid GitHub Token and the main GitHub repo.
-Once ROCCO has done all its magic, you can `docker-compose up` a perfect replica of your odoo.sh project, submodules included.
-It can also be used the other way around, that is: to build a Docker Environments uwith an addons repo that will eventually build an odoo.sh project.
+Once ROCCO has done all of its magic, you can `docker-compose up` a perfect replica of your odoo.sh project, submodules included.
+It can also be used the other way around, that is: to build a Docker Environments with an addons repo that will eventually build an odoo.sh project.

-ROCCO is based on the standard Odoo Docker images, and comes with Odoo Enterprise included by default.
+ROCCO is based on the standard [Odoo Docker images](https://hub.docker.com/_/odoo), and comes with Odoo Enterprise included by default.
 In case you don't want to use Odoo Enterprise, just comment out the corresponding line in the Dockerfile once you have built your docker-env.
 In the same way, feel free to customize the resulting template at your wish if you need to change its behaviour.

 ## Usage